PostgreSQL Partition Manager Extension (pg_partman)

 • p_parent_table - parent table to create new child table(s) in.

 • p_partition_ids - An array of integer values to create children for.
 If the child table does not exist, it will be created.
-If it does exist, it will not be created and the function will still exit cleanly.
+If it does exist, that one will be used and the function will still exit cleanly.
 Be aware that the value given will be used as the lower boundary for the child table and also influence the name given to the child table.
 So ensure the integer value given is consistent with other children or you may encounter a gap in value coverage.

 • Returns TRUE if any child tables were created for the given integer values.
 Returns false if no child tables were created.